GermanCoding/docs/dev/crashrep.rst

 - A line beginning with the words ``Panic at`` followed by a timestamp in RFC3339 format.

-- The panic bakctrace as printed / formatted by the Go runtime.
+- The panic backtrace as printed / formatted by the Go runtime.

 Here is an example of a well formed but short report::